 A home visit is part of our adoption process.

 The adoption fee is $175 unless otherwise stated.
 The fee includes spay/neuter, heartworm/Lymes test, heartworm and flea preventative, testing and treatment for a variety of intestinal parasites and vaccinations.
-We have an all-volunteer staff, which means your entire fee goes towards helping homeless animals.

 Breed Disclosure: Due to the fact that most of our adoptable pets are strays, we cannot guarantee their breed.
 We list the pet’s breed as the one that best matches the physical appearance, temperament, and personality of the animal.
 The pet may also be listed as a mix when it’s actually a purebred.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.